WiseLibs/wise-river/README.md

 ### *static* Stream.every(*milliseconds*) -> *object*

-Constructs a new stream that emits `undefined` every interval of `milliseconds`.
+Constructs a new stream that will emit `undefined` every interval of `milliseconds`.

 An object is returned with two keys:
   1. `stream`: the newly constructed stream